 Can Eating Candle Wax Kill You or Make You Sick?

 Eating candle wax could potentially kill you or make you sick, but it’s unlikely.
 If you ingest a small quantity of candle wax, it may not affect you.
 The wax will pass through the system like food, causing no harm.

-However, eating a lot of wax can obstruct the airways, making it difficult to breathe or cause intestinal obstruction.
+However, eating a lot of wax can obstruct the airways, making it difficult to breathe or cause intestinal blockage.
 Both of these can cause death in extreme circumstances.

-The effects candle wax has on someone’s health depend on the quantity they ingest and the type of wax.
+The effects candle wax has on human health depend on the quantity they ingest and the types of wax.
 For example, many candles are made of paraffin or plant-based wax, which your body cannot digest, so the wax dries up and blocks the intestinal tract or bowel (source: MedlinePlus).

 Candle wax has also been known to cause wax poisoning, presenting symptoms like vomiting and extreme abdominal pain.
 This may not kill you, but it warrants a visit to the emergency room.

 The same candles also contain artificial colorings, essential oils, and other fragrances that can make some people sick.
 Some of those synthetic chemicals can also interact with other medication the person is taking and lead to undesired consequences.

 However, not all candles or crayons are made of dangerous wax.
 Some are made of plant-based wax like soy or carnauba palm, making them edible and no danger at all (source: FDA).

 We also have candles made of animal fat, chocolate, cinnamon, and other less dangerous substances.

 What Happens if You Eat Birthday Candle Wax?